fitmentgroup/lightrest-ng/README.md

 ### config object

 This object is sent unmodified to the $http (with the exception of the data, which is sent later, when running the returned `function(data)`).
-You can read the documentation of (config properties here)[https://docs.angularjs.org/api/ng/service/$http#usage].
+You can read the documentation of [config properties here](https://docs.angularjs.org/api/ng/service/$http#usage).

 ### options object